Chambersburg cancels football game for fight rumors

 “We have taken the appropriate measures and will continue to monitor the situation very closely,” the statement reads.
 “The State Police, the borough and district police are present at the high school and will assist as needed.
 We are handling the matter expeditiously, and we remain confident that all students and staff are safe.”

 Chambersburg was scheduled to host Red Lion.
-The district said the game has been canceled and forfeit.
+The district said the game has been canceled and forfeited.

-The high school had a modified lockdown Friday morning “due to a known medical emergency of a student,” the district said in another statement on its website.
-“The modified lockdown was due to the timing of class changes and the safety of the student.”
+Hundreds of students left the school early, saying they felt unsafe because of the rumors circulating on social media.

+“When I woke up this morning, I was on Snapchat and I just saw all my friends had posted things about how there was a shooter at the game tonight,” sophomore Paige Stanley said.

 Get breaking news, weather and traffic on the go.
 Download our News App and our Weather App for your phone and tablet.